Clinton Anderson Academy Horse Training Application & Administrative Process

 The possibility of extended training.

 As a horse owner, you know that illness and lameness are a reality when training horses.
 While we don't foresee your horse becoming lame or getting injured, and will do everything in our power to ensure he doesn't, horses are horses - you can never bet on anything.
 You can be assured that if your horse does become ill or lame, you will be contacted immediately and the best care possible will be given to him.
 If we feel veterinary care is required, we'll notify you and see to it that he is treated.
 In the event of an emergency, you'll always be contacted, but if we can't get in touch with you immediately, we'll go ahead with care.
-You will be responsible for covering all veterinary expenses.
+You will be responsible for covering all veterinarian expenses, including mileage at $0.52/mile for transportation, if needed.

 Each horse will be treated as an individual and progressed at his own rate of learning.
 With that being said, we can't guarantee how quickly each horse will learn.
 The majority of horses will be able to complete the Fundamentals within 6 weeks; however, if the horse came with really bad behavior or goes lame and needs time off, it'll take longer to get him to that level.